OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

     reduce the impact of SSRF

--   Enforce “deny by default” firewall policies or network access control rules to block all but essential intranet traffic.
+-   Enforce “deny by default” firewall policies or network access control rules to block all but essential intranet traffic.<br/>
+    *Hints:* Establish an ownership and a lifecycle for firewall rules based on applications.<br/>
     Log all accepted *and* blocked network flows
     (see A09:2021-Security Logging and Monitoring Failures).
-    Establish an ownership and a lifecycle for firewall rules based on applications

--   Don't deploy other security relevant services on front systems.
-    Control local traffic on these systems (e.g. localhost)

--   For frontends with dedicated and manageable user groups use network encryption (e.g. VPNs) on independant systems to consider very high protection needs

 ### **From Application layer:**

 -   Sanitize and validate all client-supplied input data